auctumnus/hanas/README.md

 and discuss the project [in our discord][discord-link]!
 (For the privacy enthusiasts: eventually an IRC might be set up or something?
 Sorry, Discord's easy to use.)

+## Contributing

+There's a lot of work to be done!
+If you:

+- know a non-English language: help translate!
+See `packages/web/TRANSLATE.md`.
+- know Typescript, Vue, HTML, or CSS: contribute code!
+See `HACKING.md` in this folder.

+Note that contributions will also be placed under the same license as the rest of the project.

 ## Running

 1. Grep through the project for `CHANGEME`.
 There are a few places where